 Promotion is defined as academic and professional progression from one academic year to the next.
+When considering a student for promotion, the Student Performance Committee will consider ethical, professional, and personal conduct as well as academic performance.
 The Student Performance Committee will recommend students to the faculty for promotion.